lwjglgamedev/lwjglbook-bookcontents/chapter-03/chapter-03.md

 ![Programmable pipeline](rendering_pipeline_2.png)

 The rendering starts taking as its input a list of vertices in the form of Vertex Buffers.
 But, what is a vertex?
-A vertex is any data structure that cam be used as an input to render a scene.
+A vertex is any data structure that can be used as an input to render a scene.
 By now you can think as a structure that describes a point in 2D or 3D space.
 And how do you describe a point in a 3D space?
 By specifying its x, y and z coordinates.
 And what is a Vertex Buffer?
 A Vertex Buffer is another data structure that packs all the vertices that need to be rendered, by using vertex arrays, and makes that information available to the shaders in the graphics pipeline.

 Those vertices are processed by the vertex shader whose main purpose is to calculate the projected position of each vertex into the screen space.
 This shader can generate also other outputs related to color or texture, but its main goal is to project the vertices into the screen space, that is, to generate dots.